 There’s two ways to look at Verizon’s four different tiers of unlimited plans.
 On the plus side, Verizon’s given you the choice to tailor plans to your needs, especially since you can mix and match different plans for your family.
 On the negative side, it’s hard to keep all these options straight — and the fact that two have the exact same monthly price doesn’t help.

 As for the other options, the cheaper Start Unlimited Plan costs $140 a month for four lines — $20 less than T-Mobile's Magenta plan — but Verizon can throttle your speed at any time.
-You've got the same restrictions on Apple Music and video streaming as the Do More plan.
-The high-end Get More plan ($220 a month for four lines) offers 75GB of premium data, plus free Apple Music, 500GB of cloud storage and HD video streaming; it also doubles LTE hotspot data to 30GB; Play More and Get More customers get 15GB of hotspot data.
+Start Unlimited customers need to pay an extra $10 per month per line for 5G coverage.
+The Get More plan ($220 a month for four lines) offers the same perks as Play More and Do More — the Disney bundle and 600GB of cloud storage — plus a free Apple Music subscription.
+Get More also features double the hotspot data of Play More and Do More plans.

 The Unlimited Elite plan isn’t the cheapest option for families at AT&T. But it’s the unlimited plan that stands out, thanks to the inclusion of the HBO Max streaming service.
 If you can’t go without your Westworld fix, this is the plan for families to get, as it also includes free 5G service, 30GB of LTE hotspot data and HD video streaming, among other perks.
 AT&T also won’t slow your speeds unless you consume more than 100GB of data in a month.